nest/nest-simulator/doc/htmldoc/connect_nest/nest_server.rst

   THIS OPENS YOUR COMPUTER TO REMOTE CODE EXECUTION.
 * ``NEST_SERVER_DISABLE_RESTRICTION``: By default, NEST Server runs all code passed to the ``/exec`` route through RestrictedPython to sanitize it.
 To disable this mechanism, this variable can be set to ``1``.
 For increased security, code passed in this way only allows explictly whitelisted modules to be imported.
-To import modules, the variable ``NEST_SERVER_MODULES`` can be set to a standard Python import line like this: ``NEST_SERVER_MODULES='import nest;
+* ``NEST_SERVER_MODULES``: To import modules, the variable can be set to a standard Python import line like this:
-  import scipy as sp; from numpy import random'``
+  ``NEST_SERVER_MODULES='import nest; import scipy as sp; from numpy import random'``

 Run NEST Server
 ~~~~~~~~~~~~~~~